DTJF/fbdoc/src/doc/Options.md

-This options makes the emitter `C_Source` to output an asterix character and a white space (like `"* "`) at the start of each line in a special multi line comment block, see \ref subsectExaGtkdoc for further examples.
+This options makes the emitter `C_Source` to output an asterix character and a white space (like `"* "`) at the start of each line in a special multi line comment block, see \ref SubSecExaGtkdoc for further examples.

 This special format is used in gtk-doc (must have) and can also be used